google/GCP-deployment-scripts-for-PI-Core/README.md

 *  [**Cloud Armor**](https://cloud.google.com/armor/docs) - Protects infrastructure and applications from distributed denial-of-service (DDoS) attacks
 *  [**Cloud DNS**](https://cloud.google.com/dns/docs) - USed to publish your domain names by using Google's infrastructure for production-quality, high-volume DNS services
 *  [**Google Cloud Storage (GCS)**](https://cloud.google.com/storage/docs) - You can use GCS buckets for a range of scenarios including serving website content, storing data for archival and disaster recovery, or distributing large data objects to users via direct download

-### High Availability Consideration

-The High Availability configuration for takes advantage of dynamic capabilities of the GCP.
-This allows for easy scaling of various Google Compute Engine types and storage capacity as your PI System grows in scope and scale.

-Before deploying OSIsoft PI System on GCP, users must decide whether deploy the PI System in an HA environment or in a non-HA one.
-While the HA architecture provides improved resiliency against outages and failure it also requires more GCP resources than a non-HA configuration. **Ensure this is evaluated during the planning process i.e. before deployment.**

-**PI System in High Availability (HA):** This option creates two instances of almost each application, and is recommended for traffic of around 20,000 events per second.
-It is the responsibility of the user to ensure that the subnets are correctly configured in different availability zones to ensure true high availability of resources

-**PI System without High Availability (non-HA):** This option creates only a single instance of each application, uses fewer GCP resources, and is best suited for traffic of around 10,000 events per second.

 ## Deployment Procedure